 In the Power user menu, hit “Task Manager” which you can find “Windows PowerShell (Admin)” and “Settings.”

-Open Control Panel.
-In the search box at the top right corner of the screen, enter the term – task and hit the “Enter” key.
+Open the Control Panel.
+In the search box at the top right corner of the screen, enter the term – task.

-Click the “Task Manager” link from the search results.
+Click on the “Task Manager” link from the search results.

 Create Task Manager Shortcut

-Here, we will see the steps to create a Task Manager shortcut in the Windows 10 desktop.
+Here you will see the steps to create a Task Manager shortcut on your Windows 10 desktop.

 But remember that the steps are the same for creating a shortcut on File Explorer.
 Let us begin.